Admissions decisions will be made on the totality of the student’s application.

 |Within the state of Texas, the fastest way to send your transcript is electronically.
 Please inquire at your previous institution about this option.
 Electronic transcripts can be delivered via email to email@example.com|

-6. Enter your GRE test information.
+6. Enter your GRE test information, if applicable.

-7. Submit three letters of recommendation.
+7. Submit two letters of recommendation.